-On August 10, 2010, the fierce rivalry between the Cardinals and Reds spilled into a violent brawl that ended catcher Jason LaRue’s career.
+On August 10, 2010, the fierce rivalry between the Cardinals and Reds spilled into a violent brawl that resulted in Reds pitcher Johnny Cueto kicking Cardinals catcher Jason LaRue in the head and ending his career.

 The two teams had battled one another for the National League Central Division lead throughout the summer.
 In the opening game of the series, Cardinals ace Chris Carpenter pitched seven innings and second baseman Skip Schumaker hit a grand slam to lift St. Louis to a 7-3 win that pulled the Cardinals within a game of the Reds.